Littleprincessemma: Breeding career

 In 2016, Littleprincessemma foaled a filly by Tapit who was named Chasing Yesterday and retained by Jane Lyon to race in Summer Wind's colors.
 Chasing Yesterday got her name in part due to Frank Lyon's passing shortly before she was born, and in part due to American Pharoah's Triple Crown win.
 Chasing Yesterday, nicknamed "Little Emma", is her dam's most successful foal after American Pharoah, having won five of her seven starts including the G1 Starlet Stakes and three other stakes races under the training of Bob Baffert.
 Chasing Yesterday is quite special to Jane, as she was the first G1 winner for Summer Wind.
 Chasing Yesterday returned to Summer Wind in mid 2019 and was formally retired in September of that year.
 Despite leaving the racetrack before breeding season ended, Chasing Yesterday was given time to relax and was not bred in 2019.
 Her first trip to the breeding shed was a date with two time Horse of the Year Curlin, which produced a chestnut filly, who looks much like the whole family, in 2021.
 She was then bred to leading sire Into Mischief, which resulted in a blaze faced bay colt in 2022.

 Bred back to Pioneerof the Nile, Littleprincessemma foaled a colt in 2017 who was later named Theprinceofthebes.
 Theprinceofthebes is the last full sibling to American Pharoah, as Emma was not bred to Pioneerof the Nile again before the stallion's untimely death on March 18, 2019.
-He is also the youngest full sibling to any thoroughbred Triple Crown winner, as Justify has no full siblings and Scat Daddy also passed away young in December 2015.
+He is also the youngest full sibling to any thoroughbred Triple Crown winner, as Justify has no full siblings and Scat Daddy also died young in December 2015.
 Theprinceofthebes never raced and was retired from training back at Summer Wind.

 On February 27, 2018, Littleprincessemma foaled another colt, a full brother to Chasing Yesterday who was named Triple Tap as both a reference to his half brother's success on the track and due to his birth occurring on the same day as both his sire (Tapit) and dam's birthday.
 As of February 2022, Triple Tap has raced four times with two wins and one third.

 In April 2019, Emma foaled another filly by Tapit, later named Lasting Tribute, who will also be retained to race and eventually become a broodmare alongside her dam and full sister.

 Littleprincessemma foaled a third filly by Tapit (and her fourth Tapit foal) on the evening of Easter Sunday, April 12, 2020.
 While her previous three Tapit offspring are chestnuts like their mother, Littleprincessemma '20 is a gray, like their sire.
 Shortly after the filly's birth, photographer Michele MacDonald announced that Lyon had named the filly Sunrise Service.